brct-james/guild-golems/README.md

 - investigate using a job queue/dispatcher with one worker per user token handling any requests sent to that user's channel for distributed computing
 - - global stuff would be handled by its own channel and worker
 - - thus only one worker is ever going to be accessing any given portion of the DB at once
+- rather than just calling CalculateManaRegen in secureGetUser, use a GetMana function that is only called when absolutely necessary - right now these are identical solutions but in the future other things will use secureGetUser that have nothing to do with mana
+- - Also would need a flushUserUpdates or something like that for things like `/my/account` which need everything up to date

 ## Build & Run